davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 5. Enter Parameters
    1. Service Name: '(prefix)MigrationService'
    2. Resource Group: Your assigned Resource Group
-   3. Location: East US 2
+   3. Location:  Use the default region if it is in the  US.
+If not, change to any US region.
    4. Virtual Network ->  <resource group>-vnet/default
 6. Pricing Tier: Standard 1v core
 7. Press Create